Civil War pension files

 lawn and garden and from This house went back and forth to the

-village - Dennis to help the farmers bring the scorched earth back to productivity and Delia to care for countless of the households and
+village - Dennis to help the farmers bring the scorched earth back to

 children.
 One of these children remembers today her spankings.